Skip to content

 Champaner Archaeological Park can be explored by walk and public transportation.
 I took a public bus from Vadodara central bus station.
 I took the bus that leaves around 7:30 am and arrived at 9 am.
 It’s better to arrive early to beat the heat and it’s a long day to be here.

-In Champaner, I used shared auto-rickshaw to hop around the sites.
-Only one main road, so it is convenient to hop on and off rickshaw.
+In Champaner, I used a shared auto-rickshaw to hop around the sites.
+Only one main road, so it is convenient to hop on and off a rickshaw.
 I finished the tour at 3:30 pm and returned to Vadodara at 5 pm to catch the bus to Bhuj.

 How to Get There?